Cancer Registry by Regina Holliday |

 A year after that her cancer recurred in the pleura of her lung.
 Toward the end of her life, when her breathing became more impaired, her face inevitably changed.

+There wasn't one damn pink thing about that, either.
 In inflammatory breast cancer, there is almost never a lump.
 The cancer cells actually BLOCK the lymphatic vessels, leading to the characteristic red and swollen appearance of the breast.
 The skin is often warm and dimpled, and the nipple in many cases retracts and sometimes inverts.
 There is a high incidence of IBC in northern Africa (especially Tunisia -- where it is as high as 23% of all breast cancer cases) and when it is diagnosed in African-American women in the U.S., they are typically younger than the median age of 53.

 Here’s one dilemma: Unusual and rare cancers do not attract research dollars.
 IBC is complex and confounding.
 It is not diagnosed by simple biopsy, but a combination of presenting symptoms.